bnorton/howler/README.md

 #####Sym uses actors to processes messages.
 - By taking advantage of actors as the processing primitive, thread safety is built-in
-- Actors act similar to a message queue out of the box so understanding the system is straightforward.
+- Actors are similar to a message queue out of the box so understanding the system is straightforward.

-#####A shared queueing model ensures that messages are processed on time.
-- Add messages to a shared queue to make sure that no single message is processed more frequent than every x seconds (ensure a rate limit is not exceeded.
-- Messages can have queue-level priority

 ###The Web Client
 ######Provides deep introspection into the state of the queues.